manassaloi/manassaloi.github.io/_posts/2020-03-15-energy-curator.markdown

 Why I am writing this?
 After a long time, I have realized how important being upbeat, and approachable is to your success as a PM.
 Energy is contagious.
 If you are a high energy PM, who looks excited to come to work, tackle big problems, then your team will also look like a reflection of you.
 People say culture is a reflection of the manager of the team.
 I say it is not just culture.
 It is also the energy of the team.

 Remember: PM is the energy curator of the team.
 Your mood, your energy affects your team much more than you realize.

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)